-Many survivors have been displaced from their homes, while others are now homeless on the streets without a safe and secure place to call their own.
+Many survivors have been displaced from their homes, while others become homeless without a safe and secure place to call their own.

-Survivors frequently experience symptoms of depression and/or anxiety and substance use may increase for many individuals as a result of the disaster as they attempt to cope with the aftermath
+Survivors frequently experience symptoms of depression and/or anxiety.
+Substance use may increase for many individuals as a result of the disaster as an attempt to cope with the aftermath.

 To speak with a Louisiana Spirit crisis